Swaha294/ipl/README.md

 -   `wickets_taken` \~ 77,888 B
 -   `winloss` \~ 120,768 B

-## Example
+## Basic Usage

-This is a basic example which shows you how to solve a common problem:
+These are a few examples of how to use the package to compute different statistics for cricketers and IPL matches

 Load `ipl` R package